jhpyle/docassemble/_docs/scalability.md

 **docassemble** on them by repeating steps 8-9.
 Make sure these new instances use the same security group, so you don't have to repeat step 10.
-13. Add the instances (other than the SQL instance) to a load balancer.
+13. Add the instances (other than the SQL and log server instances) to a load balancer.

 Here is an example `env.list` file: